 This allows you to speak directly to a specific group of people who can utilize your service.

-Like, subscribe, and share is the likely things you’ll hear at the end of a video especially with Youtube personalities.
+Like, subscribe, and share are the likely things you’ll hear at the end of a video especially with YouTube personalities.

 Some even start the video off with that.
 It goes without saying, reminding your audience to follow what you do goes hand in hand when you distribute your video to the masses.

 We know you’re going to tell your audience to follow you, but why would they want to.